nodejs/node/doc/api/packages.md

   `process.dlopen()`.
 * It treats all files that lack `.json` or `.node` extensions as JavaScript text files.
-* It cannot be used to load ECMAScript modules.
-Attempting to do so will result in a [`ERR_REQUIRE_ESM`][] error.
+* It cannot be used to load ECMAScript modules (although it is possible to [load ECMASCript modules from CommonJS modules][]).
 When used to load a JavaScript text file that is not an ECMAScript module, it loads it as a CommonJS module.

 There is the ECMAScript module loader:

 * It is asynchronous.
 * It is responsible for handling `import` statements and `import()` expressions.
 * It is not monkey patchable, can be customized using [loader hooks][].
-* No extension searching, a file extension must be provided when the specifier is a relative or absolute file URL.
+* It does no extension searching.
+A file extension must be provided when the specifier is a relative or absolute file URL.
 * It does not support folders as modules, directory indexes (e.g.
   `'./startup/index.js'`) must be fully specified.
 * It can load JSON modules, but an import assertion is required (behind